Wishart processes : mean-field limit, long time behavior, and free probability: Introduction

 In \cite{trinh2020betalaguerre} and \cite{trinh2020betajacobi} were studied the same questions in the peculiar cases of respectively $\beta$-Wishart (or $\beta$-Laguerre) and $\beta$-Jacobi processes using a moment based method as in \cite{maecki2019universality} to prove the uniqueness the limit measure process.
 The authors moreover compute, in the high temperature regime (when $\beta n\underset{n\rightarrow \infty}{\longrightarrow}2c\in(0,\infty)$), the long-time behaviour of the limit measure flow for both process families.

 \paragraph{} The interest of this note is to understand the limit behaviour of the empirical spectral measure of $\frac{1}{m}M_tM_t^*$ and $\sqrt{\frac{1}{m}M_tM_t^*}$ both in a real and a complex framework, using rectangular free probability tools.
 This point of view, more random matrix theory and free probability oriented, sheds a new light on the problem of the limit behaviour of the empirical measure process of $\beta$-Wishart particles for all $\beta>0$, and allows to compute the limit measure valued flow for any initial condition, and to recover the long-time behaviour of the limit measure valued flow.
-For the sake of completeness, we also derive the integro-differential equation and the complex PDE approach of the problem. \paragraph{} The note is organized the following way.
+For the sake of completeness, we also derive the integro-differential equation and the complex PDE approach of the problem.
+On top of that, an interest of Theorem \ref{th:betamfW} is, by computing the Cauchy-Stieltjes transform of the $\mu^{n,W}$ (the reader will find a definition of this trasform in Section \ref{sect:preliminaries} and a definition of this probability measure in Section \ref{sect:generalwishart}), to provide a numerical approach in solving complex Burgers partial differential equations of the form \eqref{PDEBurgers}. \paragraph{} The note is organized the following way.
 After the Introduction where the main results are given, the complex version of these results are given in Section 2.
 The reader will find in Section 3 an application of Theorem \ref{th:mfl} to the general $\beta$-Wishart processes.
 Preliminary results about the Cauchy-Stieltjes transform and about the free and the rectangular free convolution are given in Section 4, and the results are proven in Section 5. \paragraph{Acknowledgement} : I thank Djalil Chafai and Benjamin Jourdain for numerous fruitful discussions.